-Mike Mariani has written a splendid article on exorcisms in the December edition of The Atlantic.
-Well researched and composed, he points to survey data that indicate that roughly half of Americans believe in demonic possession, and an even higher number believe in the devil.
+Mike Mariani wrote a splendid article on exorcisms last year in The Atlantic.
+He pointed to survey data that indicate that roughly half of Americans believe in demonic possession, and an even higher number believe in the devil.

-In fact, Gallup polls show that in 1990 55 percent said they believed in the devil; the figure jumped to 70 percent in 2007.
+In fact, Gallup polls show that in 1990, 55 percent said they believed in the devil; the figure jumped to 70 percent in 2007.
 More recently, an article in England's Catholic Herald noted that belief in God was declining in the West but belief in the devil remained strong.

 While religions other than Catholicism offer exorcisms, no institution has a richer tradition in dealing with them than the Catholic Church.
 Requests for exorcisms are spiking, leading to an increase in trained exorcists.
-Pope Francis is supportive of this mission, and is known to frequently speak about Satan.